Skip to main content

 Where to camp in the mountains near Asheville?
 You have many choices, and here are our top places.
 First of all, you will need to decide if you are looking for backpacking with remote camping or a campground with hot showers and parking!
-With all of the national park and forest land surrounding the city, there are limitless places to camp and explore our North Carolina mountains in your RV.
+With all of the national parks and forest land surrounding the city, there are limitless places to camp and explore our North Carolina mountains in your RV.

 Do your homework first, especially if you are new to camping.
 Bear activity (especially around established campsites) is increasing, so read our bear safety tips